shift7-ch/katta-docs/docs/architecture/tokens.md

 Katta S3 STS is based on the following components and their responsibilities:

-- _Katta Server Backend_: synchronizes vault access to Keycloak
+- _Katta Server_: synchronizes vault access to Keycloak
 - _Keycloak_: provides tokens based on the user's roles
 - _AWS/MinIO IAM_: gives trust to Keycloak realms and defines the mapping from claims issued to dynamic roles
 - _AWS/MinIO STS_: issues temporary credentials with privileges defined in IAM